 A Closer Look at Acne Nodules and Cysts

 They appear as large, red, painful lesions over 5 millimeters in diameter.
 They are not filled with pus, and instead are solid fibrous masses.

 Nodules develop when there is an extensive rupture of the pore especially deep within the skin, which dermatologists often refer to as a "complete explosion of a pore."

-They tend to appear on the back, neck, forehead, and chest, and scientists believe this is likely because these regions have pores with larger skin oil-producing glands.
+They tend to appear on the back, neck, forehead, and chest.
+This is likely because these regions have pores with larger skin oil-producing glands.

 Due to the extensive damage caused by the pore rupture, nodules may remain for weeks or months before healing.

-Cysts appear as large, red, painful lesions between 7–15 millimeters in diameter.
+True cysts appear as large, red, painful lesions between 7 - 15 millimeters in diameter.

-Unlike nodules, they are filled with pus that can be felt as it moves beneath the skin when touched.
+Unlike nodules, true cysts are filled with fluid that can be felt as it moves beneath the skin when touched.